-One example of a minority-owned business enterprise is the SBA’s 8(a) Business Development Program.
+One example of a federal minority-owned business certification program is the SBA’s 8(a) Business Development Program.
 This program helps your minority owned company to become certified and take advantage of federal small business set-aside and sole source opportunities worth hundreds of thousands or millions of dollars.

 SBA programs are not only for minorities.
 There are hundreds of small businesses in the 8(a) Business Development Program that are not minority-owned companies.

-What is a Minority Owned Business – Definition & Meaning?
+What is SBA Minority-Owned Business Certification – Definition & Meaning?

 In government contracting, federal minority owned business certification applies to companies that are a for-profit business enterprise must be a small business under the respective NAICS code and located in the United States.
 Under SBA certification rules, the company must be owned and controlled by the qualifying member who is also US citizen.

 Are You Eligible under SBA minority certification rules?